MacKenzie Scott won't say how much she's giving 'this time'

 “I’m not including here any amounts of money I’ve donated since my prior posts," Scott wrote in the post Wednesday.
 “I want to let each of these incredible teams speak for themselves first if they choose to, with the hope that when they do, media focuses on their contributions instead of mine.”

 Scott's post intentionally offered few details on her giving.
-“Even by the traditional yardstick — money — contributions to the welfare of others by financially wealthy people don’t merit disproportionate attention,” Scott wrote.
+“Even by the traditional yardstick — money — contributions to the welfare of others by financially wealthy people don’t merit disproportionate attention,” she wrote.

 The reclusive novelist, whose fortune is estimated by Forbes at $59 billion, had expressed similar sentiments in her last post in June when she announced that she gave $2.7 billion to charity.
 She remains a private person and doesn't make public comments about her giving — or anything else — aside from what she writes on her Medium blog posts.

 But her latest comments are likely going to increase calls for more transparency about her giving style.
 Scott is advised by the nonprofit consulting giant The Bridgespan Group, but little is known about how she selects groups to fund apart from the little she puts on her blog posts every few months.
-And this time, the public also doesn't know how much she's giving away.
+And this time, the public also doesn't know how much she's giving away or who she's giving it to.

 “The efforts to try to redefine who should get the most respect and attention as a donor is really laudable,” said Ben Soskis, a historian of philanthropy and a senior researcher at the Urban Institute.
 “But it’s problematic and a kind of disavowal of any responsibility towards transparency and accountability.
 It suggests one response to a discomfort with power is to try to deny it, in some sense.”